-- o The self-assessment is performed using a standard questionnaire that asks respondents to assess the quality of risk coverage from three angles: (i) the control's design in relation to the risk, (ii) the level of documentation of the control procedure, and (iii) evidencing of the controls, including the resolution of any identified weaknesses, where applicable. - o A quality review is performed to check the consistency of the self-assessments; - Certification tests (only for critical risks and controls): in addition to consistency tests through reliability tests, certifications are also performed on around 30% of the critical risks and related self-assessed controls each year.
-The tests consist of checking that each control has been assessed based on the way it works in practice by certifying the information used for the self-assessment; - Residual risk rating: risks are rated based on their potential impact and probability of occurrence.
-The four ratings are: Critical, High, Moderate and Low. - The gross risk corresponds to the "spontaneous" risk in the absence of any risk management measures, - o Risk management measures are all the governance, organisation, reporting, IT, human resources and other measures deployed to reduce the gross risk, - o The residual risk takes into account the effectiveness of existing control and risk management processes, - The target residual risk is the residual risk tolerated by the Group, beyond which risk management measures must be defined; - Actions to improve the effectiveness of the controls: action plans targeting control weaknesses are drawn up by the business concerned.
+- o The self-assessment is performed using a standard questionnaire that asks respondents to assess the quality of risk coverage from three angles: (i) the control's design in relation to the risk, (ii) the level of documentation of the control procedure, and (iii) evidencing of the controls, including the resolution of any identified weaknesses, where applicable - o A quality review is performed to check the consistency of the self-assessments - Certification tests (only for critical risks and controls): in addition to consistency tests through reliability tests, certifications are also performed each year using a risk materiality approach.
+This consists of checking that each control has been assessed based on the way it works in practice by certifying the information used for the self-assessment - Residual risk rating: risks are rated based on their potential impact and probability of occurrence.
+The four ratings are: Critical, High, Moderate and Low - o The gross risk corresponds to the "spontaneous" risk in the absence of any risk management measures - o Risk management measures are all the governance, organisation, reporting, IT, human resources and other measures deployed to reduce the gross risk - o The residual risk takes into account the effectiveness of existing control and risk management processes - o The target residual risk is the residual risk tolerated by the Group, beyond which risk management measures must be defined - Actions to improve the effectiveness of the controls: action plans targeting control weaknesses are drawn up by the business concerned.
 These actions are implemented jointly with the internal control teams (to determine the methodological framework, objectives and level of priority).
-The plans' status is reviewed on a quarterly basis.
-The businesses are encouraged to implement simplified stop-gap procedures addressing control weaknesses pending completion of the related action plans to improve control effectiveness.
+Progress is reviewed on a quarterly basis.
+The businesses are encouraged to implement simplified stop-gap procedures addressing control weaknesses pending completion of the related action plans to improve control effectiveness

-In 2022, the Group Risk department rolled out the transformation plan for its internal organisation at an operational level in order to respond to changes in its environment and continue to strengthen the permanent control system.
+In 2023, the Group Risk department continued to implement the transformation plan for its internal organisation at an operational level in order to respond to changes in its environment and continue to strengthen the permanent control system.
 There were three factors behind this transformation:

-- Compliance with the requirements of the European Central Bank (ECB), which supervises the new financial conglomerate formed with La Banque Postale, and alignment with the recommendations of the European Banking Authority (EBA); - Convergence with the organisation of La Banque Postale's permanent control system; - The acceleration of the international development of the CNP Assurances Group.
+- Compliance with the requirements of the European Central Bank (ECB), which supervises the new financial conglomerate formed with La Banque Postale, and alignment with the recommendations of the European Banking Authority (EBA) - Convergence with the organisation of La Banque Postale's permanent control system - The acceleration of the international development of CNP Assurances

-This transformation, which began in the second half of 2021, was gradually scaled up during 2022.
+This transformation, which began in the second half of 2021, was gradually scaled up in 2022 and 2023.